-Ref - Street Street Site Description (Updated to the information provided in the Status ie noted in Marked on Within Within a Within the CISI No Heritage List Project) Conservation Mngt Cornwall Conservation Town or - Plans in the NDP bound Development HER mapping? ary?
-Boundary? , 11 R West End Building Early 19th century cottage & commercial premises.
-Originally 2 Yes Yes Yes Town Centre Yes Danianig storey, but a third storey added just prior to 1880 to create a photographers studio.
+Ref - CISI or HER Name Street Site type Site Description (Updated to the information provided in the Heritage List Project) Period Status ie noted in Conservation Mngt Plans Status in the Cornwall Heritage List Platform Aug 23 Key Feature of Local Character in the NDP Marked on Cornwall Council mapping?
+Within a Conservation Area?
+Within the Town Development Boundary?
+11 Victorian Photography Studio West End Building Early 19th century cottage & commercial premises.
+Originally 2 storey, but a third storey added just prior to 1880 to create a photographers studio.
 The top floor of the property features a 24' x 7' north facing window, which until refurbishment in late 1990's was on metal rollers & was able to slide from side to side to obtain natural light.
 The roof also featured a north facing skylight, also 24' x 7' so the studio was flooded with light.
 The photographer used an innovative system of cantilevered mirrors to throw this natural light onto his subjects.
 This photographer, Jame Chennhal, was well known for his portrait photographs, but also known for capturing local & social occasions, his photo of the miners uprising in Alma Place hangs in the Royal Cornwall Museum.
 The studio was in use from 1880 until 1907/08.
 The building has had many uses, the ground floor was a watch & clock maker in 19th C, in World War 2, when the American forces were billeted at Parc Vean Hotel it was their Post Office, with US Army jeeps parked outside, since then it has been a cafe, butcher, freezer centre, Chinese supermarket & is now in private ownership.
 Throughout most of the 20th C the building was owned & let by the West End Drapery Stores company.
 The building was constructed in granite in late 18th to early 19th C, the stonework exposed seems to favour the earlier date.
 Later in its history a timber framed extension was added as the 2nd floor, with scantle slate roof, and at some time the exterior was rendered & painted.
-The top floor window is the most striking feature of this building, the skylight is almost impossible to view from street level, but it does deserve a mention here.
-The building is recorded in the HER (No. MCO55542) as "Extant C19 former photographic studio of James Chenhall 1835-1017, an early photographer born at St Agnes.
-He had a studio in Buller's Row in 1857 before moving here in 1875.
-There is a large studio window on the top floor."
-It is depicted on the late 1800s OS Town Map, but it is unclear whether there was a building on the site during the 1840 Tithe Apportionment Survey - plot (1958) depicted on the map but no building.
-1 Trewirgie Cottage West Trewirgie Building Single dwelling.
-Probably built between 1851 & 1861 (using census Yes Yes Yes No Yes riewirgie Collage Road Dullully lists).
+The top floor window is the most striking feature of this building, the skylight is almost impossible to view from street level, but it does deserve a mention Ready Yes Yes Yes Town Centre Yes Trewirgie Cottage West Trewirgie Road 4 Building Single dwelling.
+Probably built between 1851 & 1861 (using census lists).
 Killas rubble with granite lintels & quoins, slate hipped roof.
-185 105 103 103 ituau The HER record (No. MCO64800) states: "Extant C19 high status 1 house".
+The HER record (No. MCO64800) states: "Extant C19 high status house".
 It was highlighted as such in the CISI report.
 Depicted on 1876 OS map but not on the 1840 Tithe Map.
-1 1 1
+Candidate Work in Progress Yes Yes Yes No Yes